kavia-common/target-clicker-223414-223423/click_quest_frontend/README.md

 - Stale env values:
   - CRA reads .env at start.
 Stop and restart `npm start` after changing .env
 - Debugging gameplay:
   - Open browser devtools Console.
-Non-sensitive debug messages appear with "[Game]" prefix for hits and scoring.
+Non-sensitive debug messages appear with "[Game]" prefix for hits, scoring, and submission.
+  - If clicks don't register, ensure targets are above the play area and verify there is no overlay; in this app the play area ignores pointer events while targets explicitly accept them.
+  - Verify feature flags: set REACT_APP_FEATURE_FLAGS to include "fast-score" or "combo" to enable combo, or leave empty for base scoring only.

 ## Build